Assembling Picade Max (2/4)

 The display needs to be mounted with the ribbon connector at the top.
 Observe the four screw holes in the sides of the display, these are where we'll be attaching it to the side panels.

-Screw M3 12mm screws through panels D and E into all four mounting holes to secure the display in place.
+Screw M3 10mm screws through panels D and E into all four mounting holes to secure the display in place.

 Once you've fastened all the screws, it should look something like this.

-Part 2 is complete!
+Part 2 is complete - you're more than halfway there!
 Have a rest, and treat yourself to something nice.
 When you're ready, proceed to part 3.

 Appendix A - Adding a mini PC

-Hopefully we'll eventually have some more details of how you can install mini-PCs and other hardware in your Picade Max cabinet here.
-For now, here are some photos of some configurations that we tried.
+We've added a bunch of extra mounting holes to the base of Picade Max in case you want to install mini-PCs and other hardware in your Picade Max cabinet, instead of a Raspberry Pi.
+Here are some photos of some configurations that we tried.

 If you want to use a Galactic Unicorn as your marquee here's what you'll need: